puwun/OE/README.md

 <h2>🍰 Contribution Guidelines:</h2>

-If you'd like to contribute to the development of this game feel free to fork the repository and submit pull requests.
+If you'd like to contribute to the development of this game feel free to fork the repository and submit pull requests!

 <h2>🛡️ License:</h2>

 This project is licensed under the This Hand Cricket (Odd-Even) game is licensed under the MIT License.
 Enjoy the game! 🏏